erichimm/Guess_the_Password/README.md

 # Guess the Password

-Simple browser game with an ES2015 refactor.
-Open `index.html` in the browser to play the game.
+Browser game with an ES2015 and jQuery refactor.
+Click [here](https://erichimm.github.io/Guess_the_Password/) to play the game.